nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

 #### Finding a member: `findm`

-If you want to see specific members you are looking for,`findm` lets you find and filter members whose name contains any of the specified field keywords.
+If you are looking for specific members,`findm` lets you find and filter members based on any of the specified field keywords.

 Format: `findm [n/NAME] [p/PHONE] [d/DAY(S)] [tda/TODAY_ATTENDANCE] [tta/TOTAL_ATTENDANCE] [t/TAG]...`